Ethiopia's Tigray region: War behind a 'steel wall' | DW | 01.03.2021

 The only way would be to impose sanctions, Plaut suggested.
 "If they want to try and force the Eritreans to act and to move in this matter, they will have to invoke sanctions.
 I can't see any other way of doing it."

 The journalist hopes that the Ethiopian government will also understand the necessity of this step.
-He is counting on the anger of Ethiopians — who have to witness the killings and violations of their own people at the hands of Eritrean forces
+He is counting on the anger of Ethiopians — who have witnessed the killings and violations of their own people at the hands of Eritrean forces.

-Note: Correction: An earlier version of this article incorrectly spelled Ethiopian Prime Minister Abiy Ahmed's name.
-The error has been corrected.